oshi/oshi/UPGRADING.md

 # Guide to upgrading from OSHI 4.x to 5.x

-OSHI 5.0.0 is functionally equivalent to 4.7.0 with three categories of changes supporting full thread safety:
+OSHI 5.0.0 is functionally equivalent to 4.7.1 with three categories of changes supporting full thread safety:
 * Remove setters from API.
 * Change getters which return arrays of objects to return unmodifiable lists.
 * Remove deprecated code.

+New applications or applications requiring thread safety should use the 5.x branch.
+Feature parity will be maintained on the 4.x branch for the near future for existing applications.

 ## API Changes (in progress)